-- you earned income as a self-employed farmer or partner of a farm partnership, or by renting land under a crop share arrangement; - you want to participate in the CAIS program for 2004; and you are neither a trust, a non-resident, nor a status Indian farming on a reserve.
-If you are one of the above, contact one of the offices that administers the CAIS program for the forms and guide you will need.
+- you earned income as a self-employed farmer or partner of a farm partnership, or by renting land under a crop share arrangement; - you want to participate in the CAIS program for 2005; and you farm in the following provinces: Alberta, Ontario, or Prince Edward Island; and - you are neither a trust, a non-resident, nor a status Indian farming on a reserve.
+If you are one of these, contact one of the offices that administers the CAIS program for the forms and guide you will need.
 You will find the addresses and telephone numbers on page 10.